-They check the Headteacher, as Designated Safeguarding Lead, has appointed appropriately a member of staff from our leadership team to the role of Deputy Designated Safeguarding Lead and that they have been given the additional time, funding, training, resources, and support needed to carry out the role effectively.
-They ensure they contribute to multi-agency working in line with statutory guidance Working Together to Safeguard Children and follow the Lincolnshire Safeguarding Children Partnership arrangements.
+They check the Executive Headteacher has appointed appropriately a senior member of staff from our leadership team to the role of Designated Safeguarding Lead, as well as one or more Deputy Designated Safeguarding Leads, and that they have been given the additional time, funding, training, resources, and support needed to carry out the role effectively.
+They ensure they contribute to multi-agency working in line with statutory guidance Working Together to Safeguard Children and follow the LSCP arrangements.